trike33/WEBPOK/README.md

 This project is maintained as a personal research and development effort.
 While I welcome and review pull requests, I do not provide official support for issues or troubleshooting.

-If you would like to contribute improvements, feel free to submit a pull request, but please ensure that:
+If you would like to contribute improvements, feel free to submit a pull request and I will review it happily.

-    Your changes are well-documented and tested.
-    The code follows the existing structure and best practices.

 If you find this project useful, consider starring the repository ⭐ to show your support and help others discover it!